waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Strategic Plan
 *   **Primary Goal: Find and defeat the Ecruteak City Gym Leader.**
     *   **Status:** Morty is back in the Ecruteak Gym.
-I am currently inside, ready to challenge him.
+I am currently inside, trying to solve the gym's invisible path puzzle to reach him.
 *   **Secondary Goal: Investigate the mystery of the legendary beasts.**
     *   **Status:** Witnessed their awakening in the Burned Tower.
 Eusine is also tracking them.
 *   **Tertiary Goal: Acquire Repels to explore safely.**